-The progression of offices reopening ranges widely across the world.
-In Switzerland things are almost back to normal, office spaces are open, and people are going back to work even if its only for a few days a week.
-In UK, most office buildings are still shut, and considering how to reopen.
+The progression of office reopening ranges widely across the world.
+In Switzerland things are almost back to normal, office spaces are open, and people are going back to work even if it’s only for a few days a week.
+In the UK, most office buildings are still shut, and considering how to reopen.

-As previously mentioned, there are many technical challenges offices are faced with before they can reopen.
-These are even more pronounced for coworking spaces, that maximised their yield by cramming as many people as possible into a small space.
+As previously mentioned, there are many technical challenges offices are faced before they can reopen.
+These are even more pronounced for coworking spaces, which maximized their yield by cramming as many people as possible into a small space.
 This paradigm will have to shift as these spaces will have to implement social distancing and reduce their capacity.

 The challenges must be addressed through a combination of new processes and technologies.
-The lowest hanging fruit is to reduce the capacity of office spaces and implement regular cleaning schedule and sanitization stations.
-People have also discussed other more advanced technologies such as antimicrobial fabrics for furniture, UV lights for night-time disinfection and voice activated elevators.
-A range of such technologies, from the most advanced to the most basic are highlights in Future Proptech’s Proptech and Pandemics article.
+The lowest hanging fruit is to reduce the capacity of office spaces and implement regular cleaning schedules and sanitization stations.
+People have also discussed other more advanced technologies such as antimicrobial fabrics for furniture, UV lights for night-time disinfection, and voice-activated elevators.
+A range of such technologies, from the most advanced to the most basic, are highlighted in Future Proptech’s Proptech and Pandemics article.

 Here’s a list of some of the easiest processes that can be implemented:

 - Good signage and usage of nudge theory

 - Strong communications platforms